andalenavals/momentsml/README.md

 Getting started
 ---------------

-In the following, we give some instructions on how to reproduce the results from the paper.

 ### Setup

 The CPU and disk space requirements vary widely between the different applications described in the paper.
 For first experiments similar to what is shown in Section 6 of the paper, a machine with 16 or more cores and a few hundred GB of disk space should be sufficient.